jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### 404 error page

-- The 404 error page features is used when a user tries to navigate to a page that does not exist.
+- The 404 error page feature is used when a user tries to navigate to a page that does not exist.
 This page will allow users to navigate back to the home page via the return home button or by clicking on any of the nav bar links creating a good user experience that does not require the use of the browser back button.

 - Covered in user story: 17